RevanMacQueen/LearningFromHumans/README.md

 ### 3. Zip up demonstrations.

-Once you're done giving demonstrations, run the folling command to zip up all your demonstrations:
+Once you're done giving demonstrations, run the following command to zip up all your demonstrations:
 ```
 python3 zip.py # MacOS or Linux
 ```